EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 This is a per project setting, therefore it might be necessary to set it for every project when opened with [**IntelliJ IDEA**](https://www.jetbrains.com/idea/) for the first time.

+When working on a project opened from the `WSL File System`, the integrated terminal opens a [**WSL**](https://learn.microsoft.com/windows/wsl/) shell automatically, therefore no additional configuration is required beyond the `Shell path` shown above.

-#### 4.20.7.
+#### 4.20.8.
 Run/Debug Configurations

+When `networkingMode=mirrored` is enabled on the `.wslconfig` file (as recommended on the [WSL configuration](./1-fundamental-software.md#122-configuration)), the [**WSL**](https://learn.microsoft.com/windows/wsl/) 2 network is shared with Windows, `localhost` works in both directions and **no firewall configuration is required** to build and debug a project on the `WSL File System`.
+In that case, skip the upcoming steps.

-When `networkingMode=mirrored` is not enabled the Windows firewall configuration needs to be adapted to ensure the building of a project on the `WSL File System` [works properly](https://www.jetbrains.com/help/idea/how-to-use-wsl-development-environment-in-product.html#debugging_system_settings).
+When `networkingMode=mirrored` is not enabled, the Windows firewall configuration needs to be adapted to ensure the building of a project on the `WSL File System` [works properly](https://www.jetbrains.com/help/idea/how-to-use-wsl-development-environment-in-product.html#debugging_system_settings).
 Open a PowerShell console with *Administrator* privileges and execute the following command to get the exact network interface name:

 ```powershell
 Get-NetAdapter
 ```

-Replace the **{LABEL}** in the upcoming command as appropriate and execute it from an a PowerShell console with *Administrator* privileges to allow connections using WSL.
+Replace the **{LABEL}** in the upcoming command as appropriate and execute it from a PowerShell console with *Administrator* privileges to allow connections using WSL.

 ```powershell
 New-NetFirewallRule -DisplayName "WSL" -Direction Inbound  -InterfaceAlias "{ADAPTER_NAME}"  -Action Allow